506 Hamilton Hall

 PhD Yale University, 2011

-Molly Worthen’s research focuses on North American religious and intellectual history, particularly the ideas and culture of conservative Christianity in the twentieth century.
+Molly Worthen’s research focuses on North American religious and intellectual history, particularly the ideas and culture of conservative Christianity.
 Her most recent book examines American evangelical intellectual life since 1945.
 Worthen teaches courses in global Christianity, North American religious and intellectual culture, and the history of politics and ideology.
-She also writes about religion and politics for the New York Times, Slate, and other publications.
+She is a contributing opinion writer for the New York Times and has also written about religion and politics for Slate, the Boston Globe, Foreign Policy, and other publications.

 Some Notable Publications